liu7d7/pleasegivesource/README.md

 ### About
-Hey, I'm Ethius a self taught java developer.
+Hey, I'm Ethius, a self taught java developer.
 I think putting pronouns here is cringe.
 I like to work on Minecraft clients and stupid stuff.
 If you need to contact me hit up my discord Ethius#5699.
 My main goal for 2021 is to get good.

 ### Current Project
 * Quantum: Private custom base 1.16 fabric client.